SaaS VS. PaaS VS. IaaS: The Key Differences Between Them and Who Needs What

 What is SaaS?

-Software as a service (SaaS) is when a provider hosts an application and makes it available to subscribers over the internet.
-Some SaaS products allow the user to download the application, but require an internet connection to confirm their subscription for it to operate.
+Software as a service (SaaS) is when a provider hosts an application and makes it available to subscribers over the internet on-demand.
+Some SaaS applications allow the user to download the application, but require an internet connection to confirm their subscription for it to operate.
 We are not considering those in our comparison of cloud services.
 SaaS ensures that consumers are always up to date with the latest version, while also ensuring that developers have a continuing source of revenue with which to maintain their product.

 What is PaaS?